Cults-3

 Excerpt: What do a Cessna in the blue waters of the Pacific Ocean, an Islamic cult, a Chicago family, and a

-portrayed in the story you just read, complete with real names and excerpts from the original Silvermaster
+in the story you just read, complete with real names and excerpts from the original Silvermaster FBI files.

-FBI files.
-Approximately 26,000 pages of FBI files related to the Silvermaster Soviet spy ring and the Julius
+Approximately 26,000 pages of FBI files related to the Silvermaster Soviet spy ring and the Julius and Ethel

-and Ethel Rosenberg espionage case were declassified under the Freedom of Information Act (FOIA).
+Rosenberg espionage case were declassified under the Freedom of Information Act (FOIA).
+Excerpts from the

 After the plane incident it surfaced that Hawaii Department of Health Director Loretta ‘Deliana’ Fuddy, the